felipecrestani/SQLBackupAndSendEmail/README.md

-# SQL Backup And Send mail
+# SQL Backup And Send e-Mail

-Powershell script to backup SQL Database and send to e-mail
+Powershell script to backup SQL Database and send to e-Mail